treeverse/lakeFS-samples/01_standalone_examples/red-hat-openshift-ai/cluster-configuration/README.md

 cd lakeFS-samples/01_standalone_examples/red-hat-openshift-ai/cluster-configuration
 ```

-4. Deploy Minio in the lakefs project using the `minio-via-lakefs.yaml` file.
+4. Deploy MinIO in the lakefs project using the `minio-via-lakefs.yaml` file.

 ```
 oc apply -f minio-via-lakefs.yaml
 ```

-5. Edit the `lakefs-minio.yaml` file to configure the Minio access credentials.
+5. Edit the `lakefs-minio.yaml` file to configure the MinIO access credentials.
 The values can be found in the `minio-root-user` secret within the OpenShift web console when logged in as an admin user.

 ```
 blockstore: